kurttheviking/uuid-with-v6-js/README.md

 ## License

 - This module is licensed under the [ISC License](./LICENSE)
-- This underlying uuid module is licensed under the [MIT License](https://github.com/kelektiv/node-uuid/blob/master/LICENSE.md)
+- The underlying uuid module is licensed under the [MIT License](https://github.com/kelektiv/node-uuid/blob/master/LICENSE.md)